 global trade.
 Five major factors are of particular relevance in this

-in the production of commodities for which they have an advantage,
+specialize in the production of goods for which they have an

-and trading for what they do not produce.
-As a result, efficient
+advantage, and trading for what they do not produce.
+As a

 underlines this process as specialization occurs as long as the

 incurred savings in production costs are higher than the incurred

 additional transport costs.